Skip To Main Content

 EW

-A beloved tradition at Emma, seniors gathered with Head of School Jenny Rao for tea and sandwiches on Friday.
-They received their own teaspoons, and necklaces engraved with the coordinates of the senior triangle.
+A beloved tradition At Emma, seniors gathered with Head of School Dr. Lassey for tea and sandwiches last Thursday under the tent.
 For more photos, click Read More below.